mathias-ws/prog2005-assignment2/README.md

 This api relies on the covidtracker api from the university of Oxford: https://covidtracker.bsg.ox.ac.uk for the policy information.
 For the covid cases this api relies on https://covid19-graphql.now.sh from rlindskog on GitHub.
 It uses data from the Johns Hopkins University.
+This service also relies on restcountries api for converting cca3 country codes to country names.
+The documentation can be found here: https://restcountries.com.

 The api also supports webhooks.
 Webhooks can be registered with custom triggering parameters.
 When a webhook is triggered information about how many times a given country has been search for is provided.